Andrew Lerner, Ph.D.

 Presentations & Publications

 - Lerner, Andrew et al. “An optogenetic switch for the Set2 methyltransferase provides evidence for transcription-dependent and independent dynamics of H3K36 methylation.”
 Genome Research.
-10 June 2020.
-Pending resubmission.
+5 October 2020.
+Publication.

 - Meriesh, Hashem, Lerner, Andrew et al. “The histone H4 basic patch regulates SAGA-mediated H2B deubiquitination and histone acetylation.”
 Journal of Biological Chemistry.
 8 May.
 2020.
 Publication.